Join The Five Day Bucket List Challenge

 - It might only take 10 minutes per day unless you want to spend more time on it.
 You can set aside 30 minutes each day to finish each step so you don’t feel rushed.

 - Whether you physically write down on your calendar when you will work on this or make room on a digital one for the next five days, it doesn’t matter.
 Do what works for you.

 - Treat it like any other appointment where you have to show up at a set date and time.

 - Set a timer each day to remind yourself to work on it.

 - Be sure to print out and jot down ideas on the “Notes for Each Day” PDF from the Jump-start pack

 - Please don’t skip any steps.
 I wrote it in a sequential order.

-Though this year has been a challenge so far, don’t give up on trying to fulfill the bucket list experiences you potentially can do now on your 2020 bucket list.
+Though the past few years have been a challenge so far, don’t give up on trying to fulfill the bucket list experiences you potentially can do now on your 2022 bucket list.
 I put everything online so you could go at your own pace.

 I want you to get started right away.

 If you have any questions, feel free to email me or comment below.
 I’m here for ya.